Baures Municipality: Location

 It is situated at an altitude of 150 meters above sea level on the left bank of the Río Negro, a tributary of the Río Iténez.
 Baures is located 70 kilometers southeast of the provincial capital Magdalena and 200 kilometers northeast of the departmental capital, Trinidad.

 Geography

 The area is known for being home to the Kenneth Lee Scientific, Ecological, and Archaeological Reserve.
 The climate is tropical with a balanced temperature and minor variations; the average annual temperature is around 27°C. Annual precipitation exceeds 1,400 mm, marked by a wet season from November to March and a dry season from June to August.

 The Serranía de San Simón, located at the eastern edge of the municipality, is noted for its veins of gold, manganese, and precious stones.

 Demography

 The population is primarily composed of the Baure ethnic group and other local ethnic groups.
-According to the 2012 Bolivian census, the population of Buares in 2012 was 5,965, of which 2,127 lived in the urban area.
+According to the 2012 Bolivian census, the population of Baures in 2012 was 5,965, of which 2,127 lived in the urban area.